Carter Center unable to verify Venezuela election results, blasts officials for lack of transparency

 The election was among the most peaceful in recent memory, reflecting hopes that Venezuela could avoid bloodshed and end 25 years of single-party rule.
 The winner would take control of an economy recovering from collapse and a population desperate for change.

-During a televised meeting of the National Defense Council on Tuesday, Maduro blamed Edmundo González Urrutia, former ambassador of Venezuela to Argentina, for “the criminal violence, the criminals, the wounded, the dead, the destruction.”
+During a televised meeting of the National Defense Council on Tuesday, Maduro blamed retired diplomat Edmundo González Urrutia for “the criminal violence, the criminals, the wounded, the dead, the destruction.”

 “You will be directly responsible, Mr. González Urrutia, and you, Mrs. Machado, and justice has to come, in Venezuela there has to be justice because these things cannot happen again.”